rule

 Text 15

-Hearing, touching, seeing, smelling and tasting are the five [senses] by which the knowledge is acquired; the organ of speech, the hands, the genitals, the anus and the legs constitute their operation, o dear one, and the mind is there to both.
+Hearing, touching, seeing, smelling and tasting are the five [senses] by which one acquires knowledge; the speech organ, the hands, the genitals, the anus and the legs constitute their operation, o dear one, and the mind is there for both.
+(Vedabase)

 Text 16